JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 The watershed algorithm treats an image as a topographic surface where bright pixels correspond to peaks and dark pixels correspond to valleys.
 The algorithm starts flooding from valleys (local minima) of this topographic surface and region boundaries are formed when water from different sources merge.
 If the image is noisy, this approach leads to oversegmetation.
 To prevent oversegmentation, marker-based watershed is used i.e. the topographic surface is flooded from a predefined set of markers.

 Let's see an example on how to use watershed to segment touching objects.
 To use watershed, we need to modify the image such that in the new image flooding the topographic surface from the markers separates each coin.
 If this modified image is noisy, flooding from local minima may lead to oversegmentation and so we also need a way to find the marker positions.
-In this example, the inverted distance transform of the thresholded image (dist image) has the required topographic structure ([This page](https://in.mathworks.com/company/newsletters/articles/the-watershed-transform-strategies-for-image-segmentation.html) explains why this works).
-We can threshold the 'dist' image to get the marker positions.
+In this example, the inverted distance transform of the thresholded image (`dist` image) has the required topographic structure ([This page](https://in.mathworks.com/company/newsletters/articles/the-watershed-transform-strategies-for-image-segmentation.html) explains why this works).
+We can threshold the `dist` image to get the marker positions.

 ###### Demo